hamlet-io/docs/docs/getting-started/aws-serverless/deploy-baseline/environment-bootstrap.md

     }
     ```

-    Like the account s3 deployment we ran before the outputs are generated then we run the deployment, in this case the CloudFormation stack is deployed and an SSH key is created.
-The ssh private key is encrypted and stored in our CMDB.
+    This will create a new CloudFormation including a KMS key and logging buckets.
+The epilogue script creates an SSH key and encrypts it using the KMS key.

-1. Next up we are going to add some configuration to get our solution ready for the rest of the guide
+1. Next up we are going to add some configuration to get our solution ready for the rest of the guide.

-    Open the `segment.json` file in the current directory
+    Open the `segment.json` file in the current directory.

-    The file should have an empty Segment object in it
+    The file should have an empty Segment object in it.

     ```json
     {